 Rare visitor to Wisconsin.
 Birds have been harassed at wintering locations.

 Small population in Wisconsin.
-Hunted in Wisconsin, specific locations may easily lead hunters to birds or lead photographers to disturb birds at leks.
+Until recently hunted in Wisconsin, specific locations may easily lead hunters to birds or lead photographers to disturb birds at leks.

 Small population in Wisconsin.
 Federally Endangered Species.
 Sensitive to disturbance on nesting beaches.